olssongerthel/Kalabalik/README.md

 It currently supports GET on two entity types: products and orders.

+## Prerequisites

+- Node.js (to be able to run the REST server)
+- MS SQL access (to be able to get the data)

+Kalabalik only supports Avance using MS SQL as data storage.

 ## Installation instructions

 1. Download the [latest release](https://github.com/olssongerthel/Kalabalik/releases) or clone the repo.